All sections of society are failing

 The obligations

-There is an obligation to cut greenhouse gas emissions radically and urgently, both according to international agreements, and according to the moral obligation to avoid causing harm to others - see document 100.
-But the evidence is that all sections of society are failing.Climate scientists and other experts
+There is an obligation to cut greenhouse gas emissions radically and urgently, both according to international agreements, and according to the moral obligation to avoid causing harm to others - see document 100.- it is emergency (not routine) action that is needed

 Climate scientists and other experts should be explaining the key points of the scientific consensus, and the implications for policy making, but there are failures in- trusting governments to act appropriately on the evidence